IoTThinks/EasySkyMesh/firmware/README.md

 * Click Flash.
 <img height="384" alt="image" src="https://github.com/user-attachments/assets/de4eb8ac-e90d-44c2-91a3-2977cfecdf85" />

-## Support & Custom Development
+## Support
 * The firmware is provided as it is without any warranty or support.
-* If you want to support us or want custom firmware or get your bug fixed, visit [HERE](https://github.com/sponsors/IoTThinks).
+* If you want to support us or get your bug fixed, [Sponsor Us](https://github.com/sponsors/IoTThinks).

+## Custom Development
+* If you want custom development for your projects, [Contact Us](https://iotthinks.com/contact-us/)